-This study of Wal-Mart demonstrates how corporate narratives seek to appropriate the power of the polyphonic story.
-In the same way that it is important to be able to distinguish news programs from advertising and from info-mercials designed to mimic the news, we also need to be able to distinguish between narrative and story.
+This study of Wal-Mart demonstrates how corporate narratives seek to appropriate the power of polyphonic story.
+In the same way that it is important to be able to distinguish "news" programs from "advertising" and from "info-mercials" designed to mimic the "news," we also need to be able to distinguish between narrative and story.
 This sensitivity is crucial to storytelling ethics in a storytelling society.
-In Native American cultures, there continue to be strong norms about the story context, regarding by whom and where and when a story can be told.
+In Native American cultures, there continue to be strong norms about the story context regarding by whom and where and when a story could be told.
 Our modern Western culture lacks that level of sophistication in understanding the differences between narrative and story.
 Contemporary culture employs narratives dressed up to appear like storytelling as a powerful means of persuasion.
 It behooves us to understand the sources of such power.

-We have investigated the emergence of the specter, following the three-step process of Derrida (1994): Mr. Sam as a specter arose through mourning, voice, and work.
+We investigated the emergence of the specter, following the three step process of Derrida (1994).
+Mr. Sam as a specter arose through the mourning, its voice, and its work.
 Then, we argued that the specter of Sam Walton was an example of the routinization of charisma (Weber, 1947).
-Finally, we studied double narration, whereby the legacy of Mr. Sam is strate-gically narrated by the corporation to support its own purposes.
+Finally, we studied double narration whereby the legacy of Mr. Sam is strategically narrated by the corporation to support its own purposes.

 We unmasked the propagandistic corporate narrative of the specter of Mr. Sam by distinguishing monologic narrative from polyphonic story.
-We have demonstrated that the specter is a discursive move that creates the illusion of the voice of Mr. Sam purportedly embedded in polyphonic story.
+We have demonstrated that the specter is a discursive move to create the illusion of the voice of Mr. Sam purportedly embedded in polyphonic story.
 This embedded voice is a ventriloquist act to disguise the wolfish aggressive corporate narrative as sheepish innocent story.

-Wal-Mart re-narrates the plight of small business.
-Rather than being squashed competitors, small business owners can become successful followers by shopping at Wal-Mart and Sam's Club in order to save money themselves and keep pace in the global marketplace.
-As Fairclough and Thomas (2004, p.
-385) put it, the 'threat of globalization is used as leverage' over, in this case, Wal-Mart associates, 'to gain commitment' as well as compliance; it is the 'privileged access' to the specter of Sam Walton that is rendered a discursive resource.
+We analyzed how Wal-Mart characterized the plight of small business in its storytelling.
+Rather than being squashed competitors, small business owners can become successful followers by shopping at Wal-Mart and Sam's club in order to save money themselves and keep pace in the global marketplace.
+As Fairclough and Thomas (2004: 385) put it "the threat of globalization is used as leverage over" in this case, Wal-Mart associates, "to gain commitment" as well as compliance; and it is the "privileged access" to the specter of Sam Walton that is rendered a discursive resource.
 The dead leader's discourse is recontextualized within contemporary material globalization practices.
-This, we have argued, is done using storytelling to create sensemaking, meaning-making, and ideology-making resources for contemporary executives.
+This we have argued is done using storytelling to create sensemaking, meaning-making, and ideology-making resources for contemporary executives.
 Recontextualizing dead leader stories is used as a way to overcome contemporary resistance to Wal-Mart's ways of globalizing work and shopping.

 Specter storying is a domain of discourse analysis.
-We conclude in agreement with Fairclough and Thomas (2004, p.
-383) that hyperglobalization is a 'form of coercive persuasion.'
-It is coercive rhetoric because, first, it invokes its own version of the lionized dead CEO Sam Walton to endorse Wal-Mart strategies, and second, it stories hyperglobalization as an inevitability.
-The implication is that one must follow the specter of Mr. Sam to compete successfully in the inevitably increasingly globalizing marketplace.
+We conclude in agreement with Fairclough and Thomas (2004: 383) that hyperglobalization is a "form of coercive persuasion."
+The reason it is coercive rhetoric is that it first invokes its own version of the lionized dead CEO Sam Walton to endorse Wal-Mart strategies, and second it stories hyperglobalization as an inevitability.
+The implication is that one must follow the specter of Mr. Sam to successfully compete in the inevitably increasingly globalizing marketplace.
 Wal-Martization is the way to globalize, and you do not want to get left behind.